 WSU/DMC Training Sites

-The facilities at Wayne State University are an ideal setting for genetics training.
-Wayne State University (WSU) School of Medicine/Detroit Medical Center (DMC), which is operated under the auspices of the Dean’s Council for Graduate Medical Education and a single DMC-wide Program Director, includes the following affiliated hospitals:
+The facilities at the Detroit Medical Center/Wayne State University (DMC/WSU) are ideal for genetics training.
+DMC/WSU residency training programs are operated under the auspices of the Dean’s Council for Graduate Medical Education and a single DMC-wide Program Director.
+The DMC includes the following affiliated hospitals:

-Children’s Hospital of Michigan (CHM): The only freestanding hospital in Michigan dedicated exclusively to caring for children since its’ founding in 1886.
+Children’s Hospital of Michigan (CHM): A freestanding hospital in Detroit dedicated exclusively to caring for children since its’ founding in 1886.
 The Division of Genetic and Metabolic Disorders (David Stockton, M.D.
-Division Chief) and the outpatient Genetics Clinic are part of CHM, but are currently located within the University Health Center.
-This provides dedicated genetics space and closer proximity to other clinical genetics rotations.
+Division Chief) and the outpatient Genetics Clinic are located in the Children’s Hospital of Michigan Pediatric Specialty Clinic.
 In addition to the Pediatric Genetics Clinic, there are several specialty clinics within the Division.
 In 2004, CHM was awarded a contract from the Michigan Department of Community Health to provide newborn screening confirmatory diagnosis, management and treatment for all patients diagnosed with an inborn error of metabolism through the Newborn Screening Program.
-Thus, we have a comprehensive Biochemical Genetics Laboratory, directed by an ABMG-certified Biochemical Geneticist and have developed a comprehensive metabolic management center, including 2 metabolic nurse practitioners, 3 metabolic dieticians, 2 metabolic nurses, a metabolic genetic counselor, 2 social workers, 1 psychologist and Board Certified Clinical Biochemical Geneticists and Clinical Geneticists.
+Within the Division there is a comprehensive metabolic management team, including 2 metabolic nurse practitioners, 3 metabolic dieticians, 2 metabolic nurses, a metabolic genetic counselor, 1 social worker and 1 psychologist, all supervised by Board-Certified Clinical Biochemical Geneticists and Clinical Geneticists.
 We also have an active Enzyme Replacement Treatment Center.
-Additionally, we have both a Fetal Alcohol Syndrome Clinic and a Hemophilia Clinic.
-Included in the genetics professional staff at CHM are 4 full time Board-certified Clinical Geneticists (one of whom is also certified in Clinical Biochemical/Molecular Genetics), 3 part-time Clinical Geneticists who are also certified in Clinical Biochemical Genetics and 6 Board-certified Genetic Counselors.
-This is the primary genetics residency site for dysmorphology training, inborn errors of metabolism education, in-patient pediatric consults and pediatric neurogenetics.
+Additionally, we have subspecialty clincs, including a Fetal Alcohol Syndrome Clinic, a Cancer Genetics Clinic, a pre-symptomatic Huntington Disease Clinic and a Hemophilia Clinic.
+Included in the genetics professional staff at CHM are5 full time Board-certified Clinical Geneticists (including 2 also certified in Clinical Biochemical Genetics), 2 part-time Clinical Geneticists who are also certified in Clinical Biochemical Genetics and 4 Board-certified Genetic Counselors.
+This is the primary genetics residency site for genetics and genomics training, including dysmorphology, inborn errors of metabolism, in-patient pediatric consults and pediatric neurogenetics.

-The Barbara Ann Karmanos Cancer Institute (KCI): KCI is one of the nation's leading cancer research, treatment, and education centers.
-The Institute operates one of the few National Cancer Institute-designated Comprehensive Cancer Centers.
-The Cancer Genetic Counseling Service (Michael Simon, M.D., M.P.H., Clinic Director) is located in the KCI.
-Included in the genetics professional staff at KCI are 1 Board-certified oncologist and 2 Board-certified (or eligible) Genetic Counselors.
+The Barbara Ann Karmanos Cancer Center (KCC): KCC is one of the nation's leading cancer research, treatment, and education centers.
+The Institute is a National Cancer Institute-designated Comprehensive Cancer Center.
+The Cancer Genetic Counseling Service (Michael Simon, M.D., M.P.H., Clinic Director) is located in the KCC.
+Included in the genetics professional staff at KCC are 1 Board-certified oncologist and 2 Board-certified Genetic Counselors.
 This is the primary genetics residency site for cancer genetics training.

-The Center for Molecular Medicine and Genetics (CMMG): CMMG, the center from which the Medical Genetics Residency is administered, is located in the Gordon H. Scott Hall of Basic Medical Science, the major medical school education and research building.
-Scott Hall is located in the heart of the DMC, in close proximity to all teaching hospitals, laboratories and the Vera Shiffman Library
+The Center for Molecular Medicine and Genetics (CMMG) is the unit from which the Medical Genetics Residency is administered.
+CMMG is located in the Gordon H. Scott Hall of Basic Medical Science, the major medical school education and research building.
+Scott Hall is located in the heart of the DMC, in close proximity to all teaching hospitals, laboratories and the Vera Shiffman Library.

 If you would like further information about the Medical Genetics Training Programs, please contact: